prindyn/ollama-proxy/README.md

 - `/v1/chat/completions` proxies chat completion requests using the same payload structure as the OpenAI API and transforms the response back into the OpenAI format.
 - Supports tool usage (`tools` and `tool_choice`) when forwarding to Ollama.
 - `/v1/responses` lists previous chat completions.
-- Chat requests and responses are saved to `logs/conversations.log` for later review.
+- Chat requests and responses are saved to `logs/conversations.log`.
+Each request and response is written as a separate JSON line so the file can be processed as a JSONL log.

 ## Usage